 If your earned income (income from a job) falls below certain levels, you may qualify for a reduction in taxes and possibly a refund.
 Federal, Maryland and Montgomery County tax programs offer "earned income credits" (EIC).

-What is the Earned Income Credit Program?
+What is the Earned Income Credit?

 It is a special program for low and moderate-income persons who have been employed in the last tax year.
 The program is administered by the Internal Revenue Service (IRS) and is a major anti-poverty initiative.
 It can reduce your federal taxes (possibly to zero).
-You may qualify for extra cash back from the IRS - a refund of more than you actually paid in taxes.
+You may qualify for extra cash back from the IRS - a refund of more than you paid in taxes.
 Even if your earnings are so low that you did not pay taxes, you may be able to get a payment.

-- you must have a valid social security number
+- have a valid social security number

-- if you are married, you must file jointly.
+- if you are married, you must file jointly

 - if you do not have a qualifying child, you must be between 25 and 65 and not be the dependent of another person

-How do I get a federal Earned Income Credit?
+How do I get a Federal Earned Income Credit?